donno2048/AI-chess/README.md

 # AI-chess
-probably the dumbest way to contract a chess AI player
+probably the dumbest way to construct a chess AI player

 you're the white player.